eslavnov/ttmg_server/README.md

 You can pass additional parameters in your `configuration.json`, see `configuration_examples/configuration_piper.json` for all supported options.

-## Step 3: Installation - Home Assistant
+## Step 3: Home Assistant Installation

 Follow the instructions to install [TTMG Conversation](https://github.com/eslavnov/ttmg_conversation) and [TTMG TTS](https://github.com/eslavnov/ttmg_tts) integrations.
 You will need to provide the url to your TTMG Server in a format of `http://<TTMG-Server-ip->:<port>`.

-## Step 4: Configuration - Home Assistant
+## Step 4: Home Assistant Configuration
 Once you have installed TTMG Conversation and TTMG TTS integrations, then in Home Assistant:
 1. Go to Settings => Voice Assistant
 2. Select the assistant you want to use with TTMG